converging

 Spanish

-Word converge is considered uncommon in modern English.
+Word converging is considered rare in modern English.

 Definitions